DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Detailed Description of Experiment Environments and Algorithm Implementation

+\textbf{Media Streaming Environment:} Here, we model the media streaming control from a wireless base station.
+The base station provides two types of service to a device, a fast service and a slow service.
+The packets received are stored in a media buffer at the device.
+The goal is to minimize the cost of having an empty buffer (which may result in stalling of the video), while keeping the utilization of fast service below certain level.

+We denote by $A_h$, the number of incoming packets into the buffer, and by $B_h$, the number of packets leaving the buffer.
+The state of the environment, denoted as $s_h$ in $h^{th}$ step, is the media buffer length.
+It evolves as, $s_{h+1} = \min\{\max(0, s_h + A_h - B_h),N\}$.
+We consider $N = 20$ as the maximum buffer length in our experiment.
+The action space is $\mathcal{A} = \{1,2\}$, i.e., the action is to use either fast server $1$ or slow server $2$.
+We assume that the service rates of the servers have independent Bernoulli distributions, with parameters $\mu_1 = 0.9$, and $\mu_2 = 0.1$, where $\mu_1$ corresponds to the fast service.
+The media playback at the device is also Bernoulli with parameter $\gamma$.
+Hence, $A_h$ is a random variable with mean either $\mu_1$ or $\mu_2$ depending on the action taken, and $B_h$ is a random variable with mean $\gamma$.
+These components constitute the unknown transition dynamics of our environment.

+The objective cost is $r(s,a) = \mathbbm{1}\{s = 0\}$. i.e., it has a value of $1$, when the buffer hits zero, and is zero everywhere else.
+Our constraint cost is $c(s,a) = \mathbbm{1}\{a = 1\}$, i.e., there is a constraint cost of $1$ when the fast service is used, and is zero otherwise.
+We then constrain the expected number of times the fast service is used to $\bar{C} = {H}/{2}$, in a horizon of length $H=10$.

-We consider a single product inventory control problem, similar to the one in~\cite{bertsekas2000dynamic}.
+\textbf{Inventory Control Environment:} We consider a single product inventory control problem \cite{bertsekas2000dynamic}.
 Our environment evolves according to a finite horizon CMDP, with horizon length $H = 7$, where each time step $h \in [H]$ represents a day of the week.
 In this problem, our goal is to maximize the expected total revenue over a week, while keeping the expected total costs in that week below a certain level.
 We do not backlog the demands.

 The storage has a maximum capacity $N=6$, which means it can store a maximum of $6$ items.
 We denote by $s_h$, the state of the environment, as the amount of inventory available at $h^{th}$ day.
 The action $a_h$ is the amount of inventory the agent purchases such that the inventory does not overflow.
 Thus, the action space $\mathcal{A}_s \in \{0,\dots, N - s\},$ for the state $s$.
 The exogenous demand is represented by $d_h$, which is a random variable representing the stochastic demand for the inventory on the $h^{th}$ day.
-We assume $d_h$ to be in $\{0,\cdots N\}$ with distribution $[0.3, 0.2, 0.2, 0.05,0.05]$.
+We assume $d_h$ to be in $\{0,\cdots, N\}$ with distribution $[0.3, 0.2, 0.2, 0.05,0.05]$.
 If the demand is higher than the inventory and supply, the excess demand will not be met.
-The state evolution then follows,
+The state evolution then follows as $ s_{h+1} = \max \{ 0, s_h + a_h - d_h \}$.